Tea set on a table

 Perales & Associates Evaluation Services (PAES)

-My role as an external evaluator and specifically, my tobacco-control experience, includes designing effective program evaluations, evaluating local, regional, and competitive-grantee projects, and detailing their policy-based accomplishments in evaluation reports and presentations.
+My role as an external evaluator and specifically, my tobacco-prevention experience, includes designing effective program evaluations, evaluating local, regional, and competitive-grantee projects, and detailing their policy-based accomplishments in evaluation reports and presentations.
 Being engaged in many of the state’s anti-tobacco battles and helping to protect people of all ages from the dangers of tobacco is a cause that I truly believe in.

 Jay McCubbrey, PhD